 “Nothing goes together better than grilled cheese and tomato soup… you guys know I love Power Provisions because they are quick and easy, taste amazing, and pack in 18-20g of protein per cup.”

 We agree with @sweatysweetpotato.

-In this recipe, @purely_healthy_living used a cup of Broccoli and Cheddar Keto Bone Broth to make these appetizing, spicy turkey bites that are the perfect meal for just one.
-Throw them on a salad, a bowl of rice or eat them plain.
+These appetizing paleo meatballs paired with a cup of Chicken Vegetable Bone Broth Soup is the perfect meal for just one.
+You can also throw the meatballs on a salad, a bowl of rice, or eat them plain.
 They’re versatile and yummy, and did we mention they’re keto and gluten-free, too?

 Cooking for One; Tips & Tricks

 When you live alone – or you eat differently from everyone you live with – it can be challenging to make enough food for you, and you alone.

 Sometimes it might seem easier to just order takeout and call it a day.

 But the good news is: there are so many ways to make cooking for one much, much easier and way more fun.
 Below are some tips and tricks to help you navigate the world of cooking a solo dinner.